ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 We are grateful to all the rOpenSci maintainers.
 If you use any of these packages, consider saying _thank you_.
-You can also let us know how do you use it by [sharing your use case](https://github.com/orgs/ropensci/discussions), that we will [feature in our website](/usecases/).
+You can also let us know how you use these packages by [sharing your use case](https://github.com/orgs/ropensci/discussions), that we will [feature in our website](/usecases/).

 Want to learn more?
 Explore the [rOpenSci's packages](/packages) in our website and check all the other [packages universes](https://r-universe.dev/search) in R-Universe.